 Other causes of contact-related eye irritation are improper fit and wearing lenses for too long.
 If your eyes are already red and irritated, do not wear your contacts.
 Be sure to disinfect your contacts and replace them as suggested.
 If dry, irritated eyes persist, consider a different type of lens.

-Micro objects like dirt, sand and sawdust can accidently enter the eye and cause irritation.
+Micro objects like dirt, sand, and sawdust can accidentally enter the eye and cause irritation.
 If a foreign object makes contact with the eye, it can scratch the cornea or conjunctiva.
 While these injuries are usually minor and the substances can’t get lost behind the eyeball, you may experience infection or vision loss.

 Some symptoms of foreign objects in the eye are: